rformagio/observability-lib/readme.md

   }
 }
 ```
- In a 1.1 version, you also can enable the Correlation Id Filter:
+ Since a 1.1 version, you also can enable the Correlation Id Filter:
 ``` yaml
 app:
   observability: